basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Testing-the-Installation.md

 There are 4 default settings you should change:

-* Access Key &mdash; Use the Riak CS user access key you generated above.
+* Access Key --- Use the Riak CS user access key you generated above.
-* Secret Key &mdash; Use the Riak CS user secret key you generated above.
+* Secret Key --- Use the Riak CS user secret key you generated above.
-* Proxy Server &mdash; Use your Riak CS IP.
+* Proxy Server --- Use your Riak CS IP.
 If you followed the Virtual environment configuration, use `localhost`.
-* Proxy Port &mdash; The default Riak CS port is `8080`.
+* Proxy Port --- The default Riak CS port is `8080`.

 You should have copied your Access Key and Secret Key from the prior installation steps.